Graeme Mulcahy: Senior

 On 15 February 2009, Mulcahy made his senior debut as a substitute in a National League defeat by Kilkenny at Nowlan Park.
 Later that season he made his first championship appearance in a 0-25 to 0-17 defeat by Waterford in the Munster Championship.

 Mulcahy claimed his first silverware at senior level on 30 April 2011 when Limerick won the National League Division 2 title after a 4-12 to 2-13 defeat of Clare in the final at Cusack Park.

 On 14 July 2013, Mulcahy was at right corner-forward in Limerick's 0-24 to 0-15 defeat of Cork in the Munster final.
 He ended the season by being nominated for an All-Star award.

 On 19 August 2018, Mulcahy scored 1-02 from play when Limerick won their first All-Ireland title in 45 years after a 3-16 to 2-18 defeat of Galway in the final.
 Later that day he was named on The Sunday Game Team of the Year.
 Mulcahy ended the season by winning an All-Star Award.

 On 31 March 2019, Mulcahy was selected at left corner-forward for Limerick's National League final meeting with Waterford at Croke Park.
 He collected a winners' medal after scoring three points from play in the 1-24 to 0-19 victory.
 On 30 June 2019, Mulcahy won his first Munster Championship medal in six years after scoring two points from full-forward in Limerick's 2-26 to 2-14 defeat of Tipperary in the final.
 He ended the year by receiving his second successive All-Star nomination.

+On 21 October 2024, Mulcahy announced his retirement from inter-county hurling.